 Don has also served on the board of directors of several biotechnology companies, including Sculptor Developmental Technologies that he helped sell to Hospira, Inc. in 2008.

 Don serves as the Co-Director of the Center for Commercial Applications of Healthcare Data under the Pittsburgh Health Data Alliance Initiative and as the Associate Director of the Center for Medical Innovation at the University of Pittsburgh.
 Don is also an Adjunct Professor of Information Systems at Carnegie Mellon University, Adjunct Professor of Bioengineering and Plastic Surgery at the University of Pittsburgh, Adjunct Faculty at the McGowan Institute for Regenerative Medicine, and Adjunct Professor of Biomedical Engineering by Courtesy at Duquesne University.

 Don received a B.S. in Information Systems from Carnegie Mellon University, an M.S. and Ph.D. in Bioengineering from the Swanson School of Engineering at the University of Pittsburgh, an MBA from the Katz Graduate School of Business at the University of Pittsburgh, and conducted postdoctoral research at the University of Pittsburgh School of Medicine in the Department of Pathology.
+Don has been published in leading journals such as Cancer Research, Stem Cell Research and Therapy, and Topics of Health Information Technology.
 Dr. Taylor’s research was in collaboration with Massachusetts Institute of Technology on computational and wet lab investigations of cancer metastasis, wound healing, and stem cell therapies.